 An apprenticeship is a pathway to a rewarding career.
 Visit Apprenticeship in Ontario to learn more.

-You must be registered as a cook apprentice with the Ministry of Colleges and Universities (MCU). and have a registered employer sponsor and at least one year of industry experience.
+You must be registered as a cook apprentice with the Ontario Ministry of Labour, Immigration, Training and Skills Development (MLITSD,) and have a registered employer sponsor and at least one year of industry experience.
 You must also have an Ontario Secondary School Diploma with credits at or above the general level, or qualify for mature student status.

 Contact Us